carpentries-lab/deep-learning-intro/paper.md

 such as convolutional layers.

 # Statement of Need
-There are many great free online course materials on deep learning, for example: fast.ai's Practical Deep Learning for Coders, MORE ONLINE COURSES
+There are many free online course materials on deep learning, for example: fast.ai's Practical Deep Learning for Coders, MORE ONLINE COURSES

 Nonetheless, these resources are often not available open-source and can thus not be easily adapted to the students' needs.